The ancient call of the Earth and the sacred drum

 The drum does not promise instant change.
 It invites us to slow down, listen, and feel.

-A living heritage, carried on by craftsmanship
+A living heritage, carried by craftsmanship

-When the Earth calls
+When the Earth Calls